Versions and Upgrades

 We are constantly working to maintain and improve the LiveWhale platform, and we want you working with the very latest features and bug-fixes!
 This section describes how to prepare for and execute your LiveWhale upgrade.

-Starting with our 2.0.0 release, we are moving to a system of semantic version numbering using the following guidelines.
-This will allow us to better reflect our ongoing development of LiveWhale by releasing new versions more frequently, as well as making certain that your current version of LiveWhale is numbered to reflect what features/fixes you have in place.
+Starting with our 2.0.0 release we moved to a system of semantic version numbering using the following guidelines.
+This allows us to better reflect our ongoing development of LiveWhale by releasing new versions more frequently, as well as making certain that your current version of LiveWhale is numbered to reflect what features/fixes you have in place.

 ||How we’ll number